orion-research/coach/INSTALLATION.md

 ## Configuration settings

+Most of the settings used by the system are stored in one file in the COACH top directory.
+However, since the installation can be done in different ways, the repository contains several alternative setting files, and depending on how the system is deployed the correct one must be indicated.
+This is done by creating a symbolic file link from "settings.json" in the COACH top directory to the appropriate settings file.
+On a Linux system the command for a local installation is (assuming you are in the right directory):

+	$ sudo ln -s local_settings.json settings.json

+On a Windows system, the corresponding command is:

+	$ mklink local_settings.json settings.json

 The file COACH/framework/settings/directory.json, where the directory information is stored, needs to be created.
 It should contain url paths to the different installed services, using this format: